startersclan/docker-sourceservers/README.md

 ### Docker

-The following are some guidelines on how to use the provided images with `docker` that should also apply to container orchestration tools should operators wish to use them for hosting container workloads.
+The following are some guidelines on usage of the provided images with `docker`.
+The same guidelines should also apply to container orchestration tools such as [Kubernetes](https://kubernetes.io/docs/home/), [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).

 #### ENTRYPOINT and CMD

 Currently, the default `ENTRYPOINT` for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the `CMD` is [`""`](build/Dockerfile#L73).
-These values make it convenient especially in development environments where the game's command line can simply be appended as the final argument to the `docker run` command for starting a server.
+These values make it convenient especially in development environments wherein the game's command line can simply be appended as the final argument to the `docker run` command.
 The default entrypoint also allows a string of runtime initialization commands to be executed at runtime, similar to what's typically achieved using entrypoint scripts such as `docker-entrypoint.sh`.

 In environments or container orchestrators where it is possible to use init containers for provisioning containers with their necessary configuration before application startup, the recommended approach would be to set the game binary as the container's `ENTRYPOINT` and its arguments as the container's `CMD`, as is documented [here](#starting).

-Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools such as [Kubernetes](https://kubernetes.io/docs/home/) and [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).
+Each of the default values can also be overridden at runtime, a feature also well supported by container orchestration tools.
 Alternatively, they can be modified as part of the build steps in custom images.

 #### WORKDIR